Menopause and nutrition

 Healthy eating with all essential nutrients can help manage symptoms of menopause.
 But with a busy home and work life, getting adequate nutrition can be a problem.
-In such a case, having a liquid supplement which can be consumed anywhere can be a great option for providing the missed out nutrients.
+In such a case, having a supplement which can be consumed anywhere can be a great option for providing the missed out nutrients.

-Our balanced nutritional supplement, MaxvidaTM, contains all essential nutrients such as complex carbohydrates, high quality easily digestible protein, and all vitamins and minerals that may help meet nutritional needs in menopause.
+Our balanced nutritional supplement, MaxvidaTM, contains all essential nutrients such as complex carbohydrates, high quality easily digestible protein, and vitamins and minerals that may help meet nutritional needs in menopause.

 We suggest having 1 serving of MaxvidaTM, 2 levelled scoops prepared with water, twice a day, along with a nutritionally rich diet to help manage symptoms of menopause.